 The wartime history of USAAF North American AT-6A 41-0234 is not clear.
-By 1947 it was owned by Dori Marland who would race the Texan in the Halle Trophy Race at the Cleveland National Air Races.
-Her heavily modified T-6 used a Ranger V-770 inverted V-12 engine and the cockpit sheet metal was reworked into a single seat.
-A Hollywood actress who had set aside her film career to become a WASP, Dori Marland suffered an engine problem and the T-6 was damaged on landing, Dori survived but retired from air racing after the incident.
+By 1947, Dori Marland owned it, who would race the Texan in the Halle Trophy Race at the Cleveland National Air Races.
+Her heavily modified T-6 used a Ranger V-770 inverted V-12 engine, and the cockpit sheet metal was reworked into a single seat.
+A Hollywood actress who had set aside her film career to become a WASP, Dori Marland, suffered an engine problem, and the T-6 was damaged on landing.
+Dori survived but retired from air racing after the incident.

 By giving us a donation, no matter how small or large, you can help us run this website and keep the glorious Harvard planes flying for years to come.Help us today